 Christmas is fast approaching.
 We are now just a little more than two weeks away from the big day.
 Lately, I have been thinking about being a kid at Christmas.
 I have always loved Christmas, and even now, I turn into a big kid as the holidays approach.
 One thing I miss from my childhood days is writing a letter to Santa.
-Something so simple always brought we such joy.
-It didn’t matter if he brought we everything that I asked for.
+It was a Christmas tradition back when I was younger, but I fell out of the habit as I aged.
+Something so simple always brought us such joy.
+It didn’t matter if he brought us everything that I asked for.
 The act of writing the letter was so much fun.
 If one or more of those things I mentioned ended up under the tree, then it was extra exciting.
-So, I figured it might be fun to write a letter to Santa as part of Blogmas.
+So, I figured it might be fun to write a letter to Santa this year.
 It’s been years since I have written one, so this could be interesting.

 Letter to Santa

 It’s been a while since I last wrote to you.
-Though I am an adult now and have a child, I still believe in you.
+Though I am an adult now and have a kid of my own, I still believe in you.
 Yes, I know the “truth” about you, but I don’t care.
 I was always told that if I believed in you, then that meant you were real and that you would come and visit each year.
-And so, I keep on believing and I have passed that belief onto my son as well.
+And so, I kept on believing and I have passed that belief onto my son as well.
 He absolutely loves Christmas just like me.
 Now, you may be thinking, aren’t I a little old to be writing you a letter?
-Well, yes and no. Age wise, I might be considered too old.
+Well, yes and no. Age-wise, I might be considered too old.
 But in my heart, I feel like I am still young enough to do so.
 As long as I believe in the magic of Christmas, then I will never be too old to write to you.

 I would have to say I have been pretty good this year, not perfect, but good.
 But, like my grandma always says, it’s no fun being perfect!
 She’s right you know.
 So I don’t reach for perfect but good enough.
 Boy, do I feel rusty at letter writing.
 This certainly was easier as a kid.
 Back then I knew exactly what I wanted to say to you and had a list of present ideas to boot.